Axanery/OpenMania/README.md

 # OpenMania
 This is a WIP open-source framework for making Sonic fangames, heavily based on Sonic Mania.
 OpenMania features physics accurate to the title, as well as a few objects needed to construct a basic Sonic level.
 It's also compatible with Mania mods, and can be used to turn mods into independent fangames.
+This particular fork is maintained to keep compatibility with the ever-evolving codebase of the Hatch Game Engine.

 ![OpenMania](https://repository-images.githubusercontent.com/243855758/f2275d80-5a49-11ea-865e-1551795325a1)